Alijah Holder

-Alijah Holder (born January 26, 1996) is an American football safety.
+Alijah Holder (born January 26, 1996) is an American former football safety.
 He played college football at Stanford.

 College career

 Holder played as a cornerback for the Stanford Cardinals.
 He did not play during his freshman year in 2014.
 Holder's first active season was played during his sophomore year in 2015; before he missed nine games due to injury during his junior year in 2016.
 After recovery, Holder played only four games during his junior year.
 During his senior year in 2017, Holder was named part of the Pac-12 All-Academic second-team.
 He played a fifth season in 2018, starting 10 of 12 games.
 Holder earned honorable mention in the 2018 All-Pac-12.
 He also became a three-time Pac-12 All-Academic.
 While at Stanford, Holder majored in media studies.